Equivariant infinite loop space theory, the space level story

-Here $\mu$ denotes the action of $\bD_V$ on $Y$, which is given by the adjoints of the $G$-maps $Y\colon \sD_V(\mathbf m,\mathbf n)\rtarr \sT_G(Y_m,Y_n)$.
-Both top pieces of the diagrams commute by formal inspection, the first lower rectangle commutes by the definitions of $H_0$ and $\hat{\al}$, as recalled in the previous section, and the second lower rectangle commutes by definition.
+Here $\tha$ denotes the action of $\bD_V$ on $Y$, which is given by the adjoints of the $G$-maps $Y\colon \sD_V(\mathbf m,\mathbf n)\rtarr \sT_G(Y_m,Y_n)$.
+Both top pieces of the diagrams commute by formal inspection, the trapezoid in the first diagram commutes by the definitions of $H_0$ and $\hat{\al}$, as recalled in the previous section, and the lower rectangle in the second diagram commutes by definition.
 It is not hard to check that the maps $\om$ are maps of $\sI_G$-$G$-spaces and that they are compatible with the structure maps, so that they give a map of orthogonal $G$-spectra.